Skip to main content

 Workflows, also called multi-step workflows, are AI apps with multiple outputs.

 They have 2 or more steps that run sequentially, and later steps are reliant on the outputs of earlier steps.
+(Some Workflows might only have 1 step, and that's OK!)

 In other words, Workflows allow you to take 1 input and turn it into many more outputs.